-All students are supplied with a Student Handbook.
+All students are sent the Student Handbook and Code of Conduct on an annual basis.
 It is understood that those who enroll in the university accept the terms and conditions stated in the Student Handbook.
 Students must also follow all policies and procedures in other university publications when applicable.
 The university reserves the right to suspend or dismiss any student at any time when, in the judgment of university authorities, the general welfare demands such action.
 All policies, practices, procedures and regulations listed in university publications are subject to change.
 Every effort will be made to provide appropriate supplements and announcements indicating major alterations in current policies, practices, procedures and regulations.
 To receive more information about university policies and procedures, contact the Office of the Dean of Students at (708) 524-6822.